-"Big Ears" is a moderate descent technique, able to increase the sink rate to -3 a -4 m/s, and reduces the ground speed by 3 to 5 km/h.
+Big ears is a moderate descent technique, able to increase the sink rate to -3 or -4 m/s and reduces the ground speed by 3 to 5 km/h.
 The angle of attack and effective wing-loading will also increase due to the smaller surface area of the wing.

-To perform the Big Ears manoeuvre, take the line 3A3 on each A-riser and simultaneously, smoothly pull them outward and downward.
+To perform the 'Big ears' manoeuvre, take the outermost line on each A-riser (the 3A3-line on the specific A-riser) and simultaneously, smoothly pull them outward and downward.
 The wingtips will fold in.